Matthew Harvey

 Matthew Harvey (June 21, 1781 – April 7, 1866) was a United States representative from New Hampshire, the 13th governor of New Hampshire and a United States district judge of the United States District Court for the District of Massachusetts.

 Education and career

-Born on June 21, 1781, in Sutton, Merrimack County, New Hampshire, Harvey studied under private tutors, graduated from Dartmouth College in 1806, and read law in 1809.
-He was admitted to the bar and entered private practice in Hopkinton, New Hampshire from 1809 to 1814.
+Born on June 21, 1781, in Sutton, New Hampshire, Harvey studied under private tutors, graduated from Dartmouth College in 1806, and read law in 1809.
+He was admitted to the bar and entered private practice in Hopkinton, New Hampshire, from 1809 to 1814.
 He was a member of the New Hampshire House of Representatives from 1814 to 1821, serving as Speaker for three terms, from 1818 to 1820.

 Congressional service

 Harvey was elected as a Democratic-Republican from New Hampshire's at-large congressional district to the United States House of Representatives of the 17th United States Congress and reelected as a National Republican to the 18th United States Congress, serving from March 4, 1821, to March 3, 1825.

 Because of Harvey’s 14-inch club foot on his right leg, fellow Congressmen ironically nicknamed him “Lefty”.